ajthor/matrix/README.md

 - `add` - Can add scalars and matrices together.
 - `sub` - Can subtract scalars and matrices from each other. *Be careful with the syntax here. `Matrix.sub(3, A, B)` equates to __3__ - __A__ - __B__.
-- `dot` - Can compute the dot produc of matrices.
+- `dot` - Can compute the dot product of matrices.
 (Prototype function can only accept matrices of the same, square dimensions)
 - `product` - Can multiply scalars and matrices together.
 (Default is dot product for matrix multiplication)
 - `mult` - Can multiply matrices together using Hadamard (element-wise) multiplication.
 The element-wise product is a product which multiplies straight across.
 Element *ij* in matrix __A__ is multiplied by element *ij* in matrix __B__.
 - `pow` - Can raise matrices to (positive) powers or 0.
 (Inverse multiplication is not yet supported)